FortiGate

 Note:

 Do not include spaces in the certificate name.
 This will ensure the compatibility of a signed certificate as a PKCS12 file to be exported later on if required.
-Since the IP address is private, we will use the FQDN instead.
+Since the IP address is private, use the FQDN instead.

 1. Select Domain Name, and enter fgt.example.com.